Die kleinen F1-Teams kämpfen weiter ums Überleben und ihre Rechte. Force-India-Teamchef Rob Fernley hat Bernie Ecclestone einen Brief geschrieben.

 As you know, the income we are getting is in no relation to that of Red Bull Racing or Ferrari which is individually beyond US$ 160 million.
 In total, the 2014 Prize Fund will contain approx. US$ 835 million out of which approx. US$ 412 million is distributed amongst 4 teams in the Strategy Group.
 Moreover, two of the bigger teams, soon to be three, are the only beneficiaries of the expensive power unit.
 We wish to emphasize that our teams were not in favour of the new engine regulations, these were imposed on us by the maufactuer teams.
 The current skewed position is a direct result of the massive increase of costs and the lack of willingness to reduce the costs.

-focus during the negotiations was on securing the co-operation with big teams in view of the planned IPO; we were effectively given no room for negotiation.
+Whilst we agree that the sport generates enough money, we cannot accept the current distribution of funds in view of the massive increase of expenses.
+We understand that the distribution is based on our bilateral agreements.
+It is, however, known to us all under which circumstances we signed these deals.
+The shareholder’s focus during the negotiations was on securing the co-operation with big teams in view of the planned IPO; we were effectively given no room for negotiation.
 Furthermore, the impact of providing various share options to key people and entities may well have clouded their judgement in respect of creating what is effectively a questionable Cartel comprising, the Commercial Rights Holder, Ferrari, Red Bull, Mercedes, McLaren and Williams, controlling both the governance of Formula One and apparently, the distribution of FOM funds.
 Whilst the FIA are involved in The Strategy Group, they are impotent to act, as demonstrated in the recent cost control process which saw the FIA issue a media statement confirming their intent to impose cost controls and their subsequent climb down when over ruled by the CRH, Red Bull, Ferrari, Mercedes, McLaren and Williams.

 Formula One remains one of the strongest global sporting platforms.
 However, circumstances within and around Formula One have changed, and our collective inability to react is damaging the sport.
 Pursuing a direction towards third /customer cars is creating fears.
 Such a move, representing a misuse of power, will not only change the DNA of Formula One but also damage the value of our enterprises and lead to job losses.
 A two-tier system can only be considered a short-sighted vision.
 It is evident that the current developments are dramatically reducing the value of Formula One and massively undermining its reputation as a sport.